 This course is designed to acquaint students with the fundamental skills associated with all other electrical courses.
 Topics will include: safety, basic tools, special tools, equipment, and an introduction to simple AC and DC circuits.
-Prerequisite: None - Co-requisite: None

 EL 102 DC / AC CIRCUITS